Nadav138/Detecting_Properties_of_QuantumChannels/README.md

 The first one is implementation that actually run the code on IBMQ's machine and the second is the preliminary code I used running on QASM simulator.

-Additional pdf file is available, explaining the main idea of the project.
+Additional pdf file is available, explaining the main idea of the project, and acknowledging the research papers the project is based on.
 Dont hesitate to contact me on any matter: nadavba138@gmail.com